Edwardius/ed-eddy-edward-braindump/content/Roboting/C++/Polymorphism.md

 };
 ```

+See [[More Polymorphism]] for the weird template pattern of static polymorphism.
 ## Runtime Polymorphism (or Dynamic Polymorphism)

 The decision to use a specific implementation is decided at runtime (via Vtable lookup).
 Polymorphism that occurs during runtime.
 This is done with virtual functions and inheritance.
 Usually a base class provides some initial interface to override (via virtual methods). **Calls are resolved at runtime using a Virtual Table (vtable) mechanism.**